leandrogoe/sidekiq-tamer/README.md

 Then, run bundle install or gem install sidekiq-tamer to install the gem.

 ## Usage
-With Sidekiq Tamer, you can delay the execution of jobs that depend on particular resources when those resources are on an stressed state.
-While Sidekiq Tamer was initially built to help handling the load of MongoDB, its actually a generic framework which you can use to protect any kind of resource, such as a database or an API endpoint.
+With Sidekiq Tamer, you can delay the execution of jobs that depend on particular resources when those are on an stressed state.
+While Sidekiq Tamer was initially built to help handling the load over MongoDB, its actually a generic framework which you can use to protect any kind of resource, such as a database or an API endpoint.

 ### Protecting a MongoDB cluster
 Sidekiq Tamer includes an off-the-shelf implementation to handle MongoDB clusters.
 To use it, simply execute the following line during your initialization code: